joeypiccola/updatereporting_win/README.md

 ### PSWindowsUpdate

-This module leverages it's own copy of the PSWindowsUpdate module.
-The PSWindowsUpdate copy must be zip'd up and placed on a web server so that it can be downloaded.
+This module leverages an external copy of the PSWindowsUpdate module (written by Michal Gajda).
+Currently tested with version `2.0.0.3` The PSWindowsUpdate module must be zip'd up and placed on a web server so that it can be downloaded.
 Even if the system that the puppet-agent is running on already has a copy of the PSWindowsUpdate module retrieved \ installed via some other method (e.g. Nuget \ PackageManagement) and is placed in a valid `$env:PSModulePath` it will not be used.
 This nature of this decoupling between the system and it's own inventory of PowerShell modules is discussed under Design Considerations.
+A current copy of the Michal Gajda's PSWindowsUpdate module can be downloaded via `Save-Module -Name PSWindowsUpdate -Path <path>`.
+For more information see the PowerShell Gallery https://www.powershellgallery.com/packages/PSWindowsUpdate/.

 ## How it works